 Different court orders can also be applied to make sure one partner is not left disadvantaged including lump sum court orders or property adjustment orders.
 In cases where finances have been agreed in a Deed of Separation, a consent order can also be applied for to finalise what has been agreed and prevent disputes later.

 Sorting out finances and property after Divorce or separation can be complex and it is crucial both partners take expert legal advice to protect their interests and ensure that Divorce proceedings are as amicable as possible.

 In some cases a clean break financial settlement could be made in relation to a former spouse or civil partner, which would mean no further maintenance would be paid.
 A clean break settlement would only apply to a former spouse or partner and not any children of the relationship.

-Duncan Lewis also has successful departments specialising in family and children law, property law and litigation, able to advise on the various issues involved in divorce and ending civil partnerships – as well as how to ensure a divorce settlement best suits your future needs and those of any children.
+Duncan Lewis also has successful departments specialising in family and children law and litigation, able to advise on the various issues involved in Divorce and ending Civil partnerships as well as how to ensure a Divorce settlement best suits your future needs and those of any children.

-Duncan Lewis has considerable expertise in international divorce settlements and Islamic marriage and divorce – and can advise on alternatives to court proceedings in contested divorce cases, including lawyers supported family mediation.
+Duncan Lewis has considerable expertise in international Divorce settlements and can advise on alternatives to court proceedings in contested Divorce cases, including lawyers supported family mediation.

 Duncan Lewis solicitors offer a fixed fee for the preparation of a simple clean break consent order, or an initial one-off a fixed fee for all other legal advice on finances and property.
 All other and further work would be dealt with by way of our competitive hourly rates.